 75% of customers come back to a retailer’s store or website after receiving an offer.
 The real challenge, however, is getting customers to actually see these offers.

-The most successful loyalty programs use both emails and SMS messages to send offers to customers, which maximizes the probability that the offer is seen and that the offer results in a sale.
+The most successful retail loyalty programs use both emails and SMS messages to send offers to customers, which maximizes the probability that the offer is seen.
+With your messages more likely to be seen, you can feel more confident the offer results in a sale.

 Plan your objectives